Choosing cyber security champions

 Small businesses should empower staff to become ‘cyber security champions’ to protect against cyber attacks

 Staff vigilance is vital in the prevention of cyber attacks, and small businesses should consider training their staff to equip them with the skills needed to protect against hackers.

-This week, the Government has called for employers to empower more staff to become ‘cyber security champions’ and equip them with the skills to spot and prevent a cyber attack.
+The Government has called for employers to empower more staff to become ‘cyber security champions’ and equip them with the skills to spot and prevent a cyber attack.

 A cyber attack on a small business can cause everything from disruption to everyday operations, staff being prevented in carrying out work, to lost revenue if customers could not access online services, so it is worth SME business leaders implementing a #CyberSpringClean ahead of the new financial year.
 This should ensure that their workforce is able to raise the alarm and prevent a cyber attack and can also help firms meet their obligations under GDPR to protect personal data.